csalab-id/kalilinux-docker/README.md

 This Docker Compose application includes the following containers:

-- Kalilinux: A web server running NoVNC with Kali Linux Desktop environment.
+- Kalilinux: A web server running NoVNC (which can be accessed via Browser) with Kali Linux Desktop environment.

 Default password for this container is: kalilinux